fnca-open-standards/ticket/Open-Ticket-Specification.md

   },
 ```
 **Created On (createdOn)** datetime – The date and time the ticket was created.

+**Response Due (responseDue)** datetime - The date and time responses are due for this ticket.
+If no time is included, this is assumed to be be inclusive of the entire date (i.e. a due date of 4/1/2024 has all day 4/1/2024 to respond).

 **Legal On (legalOn)** datetime – the date and time the ticket is legal to dig.